coky-t/owasp-mastg-ja/Document/0x05h-Testing-Platform-Interaction.md

-### WebViewでのローカルファイルインクルージョンに関するテスト
+### Testing for Local File Inclusion in WebViews

-#### 概要
+#### Overview

-WebViews can load content remotely, but can also load it locally from the App data directory or external storage.
+WebViews can load content remotely, but can also load it locally from the app data directory or external storage.
 If the content is loaded locally it should not be possible by the user to influence the filename or path where the file is loaded from or should be able to edit the loaded file.

--- TODO [Further develop content on the overview for "Testing for Local File Inclusion in WebViews"] --

-#### 静的解析
+#### Static Analysis

 Check the source code for the usage of WebViews.
 If a WebView instance can be identified check if local files are loaded through the method `loadURL()`<sup>[1]</sup>.